 Our curriculum recognises that literacy and numeracy are essential and as such all curriculum areas contribute to the teaching of these skills.

-Our curriculum endeavours to prepare our students for a future beyond Gladesmore.
-We try to equip students with the skills and knowledge they will require in their next phase of education and also in the world of work.
+Our curriculum endeavours to prepare our pupils for a future beyond Gladesmore.
+We try to equip pupils with the skills and knowledge they will require in their next phase of education and also in the world of work.
 However, we recognise that the future is open-ended therefore our most important priority is to encourage creativity, flexibility, and reflectiveness so that they will be able to adapt to any future.

-We recognise that our local context offers both opportunities and challenges – we want our students to be proud of our local area and we take seriously the Community in Gladesmore Community School.
+We recognise that our local context offers both opportunities and challenges – we want our pupils to be proud of our local area and we take seriously the Community in Gladesmore Community School.
 However, we cannot ignore the challenges of our deprived inner-city environment and our stable and experienced teaching team plan a bespoke curriculum developing cultural capital enabling pupils to surmount many of these challenges.

 We intend our curriculum provision to: